094459/newsletter-oss-projects/README.md

 [lambda_helpers_metrics](https://github.com/szymon-szym/lambda_helpers_metrics) is a metrics helper library for AWS Lambda functions that provides the way to put metrics to the CloudWatch using the Embedded Metric Format ([EMF](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html)).
 Check out the supporting post, [AWS Lambda Rust EMF metrics helper](https://dev.to/aws-builders/aws-lambda-rust-emf-metrics-helper-4glp). (#201)

+**lambda-live-debugger**

+[lambda-live-debugger](https://aws-oss.beachgeek.co.uk/4lw) is an indispensable tool for debugging AWS Lambda functions from your computer, even though they are deployed in the cloud.
+The code runs with the same IAM permissions as in the cloud environment, and there's no need to redeploy when you make code changes.
+It supports Lambdas written in JavaScript or TypeScript.
+It requires almost no configuration.
+It supports a number of frameworks, so checkout this project for more details and how to get started.(#216)

 **language-server-runtimes**

 [language-server-runtimes](https://github.com/aws/language-server-runtimes) is a JSON-RPC based protocol for interactions between servers and clients (typically embedded in development tools).
 The README covers details around specification support and features supported, that will help you tailor this to your needs.(#192)